-July 18 Private Bonds Subscription Agreement
+July 18 Private Bonds Subscription Agreements

 On July 18, 2024, Captivision Korea entered into a Private Bonds Subscription Agreement (the "July 18 Subscription Agreement") with certain individuals listed on Annex 1 thereto (each a "July 18 Subscriber" and collectively, the "July 18 Subscribers"), pursuant to which the July 18 Subscribers agreed to subscribe to and Captivision Korea agreed to issue an aggregate amount of KRW 3,100,000,000 (approximately \$2.23 million) of unregistered private placement bonds (the "July 18 Bonds").
 The July 18 Bonds mature on July 18, 2026 and bear an interest rate of 2.00% per annum to be paid on the date of every three months from the date of issuance.
-The yield-to-date maturity rate shall be 6.00% per annum months from the date of the issuance of the July 18 Bonds, until the day before the maturity date; and (ii) at any time after the issuance date upon the occurrence of an event of default of the Jul 18 Subscription Agreement.
-If a July 18 Subscriber requests early redemption, Captivision Korea shall repay the principal of the July 18 Bonds requested for early redemption within three months from the date of receipt of the early redemption request form provided by such July 18 Subscriber (the "July 18 Early Redemption Payment Date"), and interest from the date of the request for early redemption until the July 18 Early Redemption Payment Date shall not be paid.
+The yield-to-date maturity rate shall be 6.00% per annum.

+Pursuant to the terms of the July 18 Subscription Agreement, a July 18 Subscriber may request early redemption for all or part of the issue price of the July 18 Bonds (i) from October 18, 2024, which is three months from the date of the issuance of the July 18 Bonds, until the day before the maturity date; and (ii) at any time after the issuance date upon the occurrence of an event of default of the Jul 18 Subscription Agreement.
+If a July 18 Subscriber requests early redemption, Captivision Korea shall repay the principal of the July 18 Bonds requested for early redemption within three months from the date of receipt of the early redemption request form provided by such July 18 Subscriber (the "July 18 Early Redemption Payment Date shall not be paid.